-Therapy/hypnotherapy sessions
+- Therapy/hypnotherapy sessions

 Fearing the dental experience is not insurmountable.
-Trying out some of these methods can help alleviate dental anxiety, and keeping in regular contact with your dentist can ultimately keep your smile healthy and happy.
-Schedule an appointment today to get excellent dental care from Lincoln Family Dentistry’s caring dentists, who often cater to anxious patients.
+Trying some of these methods can help alleviate dental anxiety.
+Also, keeping in regular contact with your dentist can keep your smile healthy and happy.
+Schedule an appointment today to get excellent dental care from Lincoln Family Dentistry’s caring dentists.
+Our dentists often cater to anxious patients.